Sustainable Development Goals

 Global trends

-Compared to 2004, the earliest year for which data is available, the labour share of income worldwide has decreased from 54.1% to 52.6% in 2019.
-Over the past decade, the labour share has remained more or less unchanged.
+Compared to 2004, the earliest year for which data is available, the labour share of income (indicator 10.4.1) worldwide stood at 54%, compared to 53.8% in 2020.
+Thus over the past two decades, the labour share has remained more or less unchanged.

-Data on the redistributive impacts of fiscal policy are not available at the global or regional level.
+Data on the redistributive impacts of fiscal policy (indicator 10.4.2) are not available at the global or regional level.

 The Nordics